Mr John Fraser

 Mr Fraser was appointed Secretary to the Treasury effective 15 January 2015.

-John was Chairman and CEO of UBS Global Asset Management from late 2001 to 2013 based in London.
+Based in London, John was Chairman and CEO of UBS Global Asset Management from late 2001 to 2013.
 During this time, John was also a member of the UBS Group Executive Board and Chairman of UBS Saudi Arabia.
 In 2014, John remained as Chairman of UBS Global Asset Management, Chairman of UBS Saudi Arabia and Chairman of UBS Grocon Real Estate.

 Prior to joining UBS and its predecessor organisations in 1993, John served for over twenty years with the Australian Treasury including appointment as Deputy Secretary (Economic) from 1990-1993 and postings at the International Monetary Fund (1978-1980) and as Minister (Economic) at the Australian Embassy in Washington DC (1985-1988).

 In 1996, John was a member of the Australian Government’s Audit Commission into public sector finances.
-John was also a Board member of the Audit Committee of the Australian Stock Exchange (1997-2003).
+John was also a Board member of the Australian Stock Exchange and a member of their Audit Committee (1997-2003).